Are the Laodiceans Modern Sadducees and Pharisees?

 Suppose He had tried to join with, and work with the Pharisees, the Sadducees and the hypocritical Scribes of the days of His earthly Ministry.
 JESUS DIDN'T DO THAT!
 He called young men -- fishermen, taxcollectors -- took them into HIS OWN PRIVATE SCHOOL -- so to speak -- taught them the TRUE Gospel God had sent Him to proclaim, trained them for carrying on GOD'S WORK!
 (Letter, February 1, 1965).

-The Pharisees, Sadducees, and many others in Jesus' day, simply would not back doing the work.
+The Pharisees, Sadducees, and many others in Jesus' day, simply would not back doing the work and/or properly rely on the word of God.
 Sadly, this same situation occurs today.

 Attending the Church of Choice This article discusses whose choice is important to worship God; should you attend the church of your choice or the church of God's choice?